Apply for Housing

 3. In rare instances that a lottery number needs to be adjusted, rectors will submit that request through an approval process.
 For clarification, please consult with your rector.

-Students currently on-campus who are studying abroad through a Notre Dame sponsored program in the Fall semester DO NOT need to complete the 2018-19 housing application.
-You will receive information via email during the Fall semester about applying for on-campus housing for the Spring semester only.
+Students currently on-campus who are studying abroad through a Notre Dame sponsored program in the Spring semester will receive more information about the signing up for 2019-20 housing during the Spring 2019 semester.